vawklee/vlee3645-tracker/README.md

 - some issue where starting on a new browser breaks the localbook array, returning null
 - sometimes the form submits items twice
 - click to view items
-- hover over items colour change
-- source images for thumbnails
 - default empty state: notification to get users to add books
-- change sidebar widths and heights to vw and vh, more responsive

 ## Method of approach
 1. Worked on creating basic HTML layout